Death of Otávio Jordão da Silva

-Otávio Jordão da Silva Cantanhede was a 20-year-old Brazilian amateur football referee who was stoned, lynched, beheaded and quartered by football spectators after he stabbed a player to death in a match he officiated on 30 June 2013.
+Otávio Jordão da Silva Cantanhede was a 20-year-old Brazilian amateur football referee who was stoned, lynched, beheaded, quartered, and had his head impaled upon a stake in the field by football spectators after he stabbed a player to death in a match he officiated on 30 June 2013.

 Incident

 On 30 June 2013, da Silva was refereeing an amateur football match in Pio XII, Maranhão.
 He sent off player Josemir dos Santos Abreu, 31, who refused to leave the field and began a fight with the referee.
 Abreu threw a punch, which prompted da Silva to draw a knife from his pocket and repeatedly stab Abreu.
 Abreu died on the way to the hospital.
 When fans watching the game, including Abreu's friends and family, found out about his death, they invaded the pitch and stoned da Silva, before decapitating him, quartering him, and putting his head on a stake in the pitch.
 Police chief Valter Costa was quoted as saying "one crime will never justify another".